abhishek-pandey-22/Active_Listening/README.md

 differently.

 6. Lack of Training :- Listening is not an inborn skill.
 People are not born good listeners.
-It is developed through practice and training.
+It is developed through practice and training.<br>

-What can you do to improve your listening?
+What can you do to improve your listening?<br>

  1. Determine Your Default Listening Style.
  2. Establish Why You’re Listening.